Stencyl/stencylpedia/chapter-4/backgrounds.md

 ## Backgrounds and the Scene Designer

-Backgrounds are considered by Stencyl to be layers, to they are managed through a Scene's Layers pane.
+Backgrounds are considered by Stencyl to be layers, so they are managed through a Scene's Layers pane.
 This contrasts with our prior approach, which managed backgrounds separately and only allowed them to exist above or below regular layers.

 #### Adding a Background